-115. We maintain the requirements of connected devices for the EBB Program that a connected device supported by the Affordable Connectivity Program must support video conferencing platforms and other software essential to ensure full participation in online learning, be Wi-Fi enabled, have video and camera functions, and be accessible to and usable by those with disabilities.
-We also clarify that the device must be able to connect to all Wi-Fi access points and cannot be limited to use with any specific service provider.348

-116. Application of Section 54.10.
-The ACP Public Notice proposed that the Commission apply the requirements of section 54.10 of the Commission's rules to the Affordable Connectivity Program in the same manner as those requirements are applied in the EBB Program.349 Section 54.10 states that a "Federal subsidy made available through a program administered by the Commission that provides funds to be used for the capital expenditures necessary for the provision of advanced communications service may not be used to" "[p]urchase, rent, lease, or otherwise obtain, any covered communications equipment or service," or "[m]aintain any covered communications equipment or service" is defined in section 1.50001 as "any communications equipment or service" is defined in section 1.50001 further defines "communications equipment or service, provided the equipment or service includes or uses electronic components,"352 and any device that is on a Covered List is one that "poses an unacceptable risk to the national security of the United States or the security and safety of United States persons."353

-117. As discussed above, a connected device supported by the Affordable Connectivity Program includes a laptop, desktop computer, or tablet, and we believe that funds used for such devices could reasonably be considered funds for capital expenditures, and further that such capital expenditures could reasonably be considered "necessary for the provision of advanced communications service" as defined in section 1.50001 and contemplated by section 54.10.
+- 115. We maintain the requirements of connected devices for the EBB Program that a connected device supported by the Affordable Connectivity Program must support video conferencing platforms and other software essential to ensure full participation in online learning, be Wi-Fi enabled, have video and camera functions, and be accessible to and usable by those with disabilities.
+We also clarify that the device must be able to connect to all Wi-Fi access points and cannot be limited to use with any specific service provider.348 - apply the requirements of section 54.10 of the Commission's rules to the Affordable Connectivity Program in the same manner as those requirements are applied in the EBB Program.349 Section 54.10 states that a "Federal subsidy made available through a program administered by the Commission that provides funds to be used for the capital expenditures necessary for the provision of advanced communications service may not be used to" "[p]urchase, rent, lease, or otherwise obtain, any covered communications equipment or service," or "[m]aintain any covered communications equipment or service" is defined in section 1.50001 as "any communications equipment or service that is included on the Covered List,"351 and section 1.50001 further defines "communications equipment or service" as "any equipment or service used in fixed and mobile networks that provides advanced communication service, provided the equipment or service includes or uses electronic components,"352 and any device that is on a Covered List is one that "poses an unacceptable risk to the national security of the United States or the security and safety of United States persons."353 - Program includes a laptop, desktop computer, or tablet, and we believe that funds used for such devices could reasonably be considered funds for capital expenditures, and further that such capital expenditures could reasonably be considered "necessary for the provision of advanced communications service" as defined in section 1.50001 and contemplated by section 54.10.
 We are not aware of any comments objecting to the proposal to apply the requirements of section 54.10 of the Commission's rules to the Affordable Connectivity Program, and we adopt it.
 To verify a provider's compliance with this requirement, providers will need to certify that the connected device that they are seeking reimbursement for complies with section 54.10.